 There are many well-known examples of successful bootstrapped companies.
 Some entrepreneurs include Bill Gates, Steve Jobs, Michael Dell, and Richard Branson.
 Successful bootstrapped companies include Microsoft, Dell Computers, Facebook, eBay Inc., and Hewlett-Packard.

 Spanx is a company devoted to providing slimming undergarments.
 Sara Blakely founded the company with $5,000 of her own money in 2000.
 The first headquarters for the company was her apartment in Atlanta.
 Sara even wrote and filed her own patent application to save on legal fees.
 In March of 2012, Sara was named the world's youngest, self-made female billionaire by Forbes.

 These successful bootstrapped companies are inspiring.
 Bootstrap financing is a proven method for funding a new venture.
 Both for-profit and non-profit ventures can benefit from this approach to funding.

 With over 30 years of experience in all phases of life science technology business formation and management, Mr. Kazmer currently serves as part-time business faculty at the University of North Georgia and Advisor to the North Georgia Entrepreneurship and Innovation Center.
-He has been President of six biotech/biomed companies.
+He has been President of six biotech/Biomed companies.
 He served as COO for a medical research foundation and has mentored over 100 inventors.
 As a GM, his background includes extensive experience in operations, finance, business development, sales and marketing, and human resources.
 During his tenure at B.F.
-Goodrich, he held seven different CFO positions, including a specialty chemicals division.
+Goodrich, held seven different CFO positions, including a specialty chemicals division.
 He is a veteran and served in the United States Navy as a Submarine Officer and Nuclear Engineer.